 - Richardson Bay Sanitation District v.
 City of Mill Valley.
 Represented City of Mill Valley as a defendant against a $2.9 million contractual indemnity payment.
 Plaintiff sought indemnity under a joint powers authority agreement to which both plaintiff and defendant were parties.
 Judgment awarded nothing to the plaintiff and costs to the city.

 - New Cingular Wireless PCS LLC (AT&T Mobility) v.
 City of Albany.
-Represented City of Albany in a federal lawsuit filed under Section 332(c)(7)(B) of the Telecommunications Act of 1996 in which AT&T sought reversal of City Council’s denial for permit to erect wireless communication tower.
+Represented City of Albany in a federal lawsuit filed under Section 332(c)(7)(B) of the Telecommunications Act of 1996 in which AT&T sought reversal of City Council’s denial of a permit to erect wireless communication tower.
 Facilitated resolution whereby AT&T ultimately modified its application in accordance with city requirements resulting in dismissal of the case.

 - Santa Clara County v.
 Atlantic Richfield Oil Co.
 Represented County of Santa Clara in opposition to an attempt by Sherwin Williams Company to obtain confidential Section 8 property addresses from the Counties of Santa Clara and Alameda, as well as the Housing Authority of the Cities of Compton, Los Angeles, Norwalk, and Santa Monica.